Visiting Artists and Scholars

 Collective Futures Book Presentations

 This year, expanding upon our traditional program, we asked our faculty and students to share a selection of their favorite books, in a collective meditation on futurity.
 We welcome you to visit the DAAP library to read our selections and share in our collective efforts to envision shared futures.
-View our selections here!
+The booklist for 2024-25 will be available soon.

 1. Glitch Feminism – Legacy Russel